cristinagalisteo/thesis_CGalisteo/README.md

 **countingAAS.py:** Count the number of each amino acids in a FASTA file and calculate the percentage.
 You might want to use 'cleaning_seqs.py -l 100' first.
 Interactive

-**exclusiveCounting:** Count exclusive genes for a genome from a pangenome matrix
+**exclusiveCounting.R:** Count exclusive genes for a genome from a pangenome matrix

 **fromHeroToZero.R:** Transform "OGs_matrix" (from Enveomics' Blast all vs all file) to "0/1 matrix"

+**genome2remove.R:** Create a list of genomes with undesired parameters from a checkm file.
+From that list, genomes could be easily removed from a folder by Linux commands.

 **getMyACC.R:** Add Accession Number to an info file for gitana.R.